AKSW/docs.ontowiki.net/How-to-create-and-publish-a-SKOS-taxonomy-in-5-minutes.md

       skos:altLabel "Jewelery"@en;
       skos:broader ex:Product.

+*Note: In a real world case it would be better to reuse an existing product class. for example `http://schema.org/Product`*.

 ## Create the knowledge base
 - Open OntoWiki and log in as "Admin" or some other user that can create knowledge bases.
 - Go to **Knowledge Bases**->**Edit**->**Create Knowledge Base**.